jcruse03/Google-DDNS-Update/README.md

 $ sudo ./setup.sh
 ```
 4. Edit the ddns-update.conf file in /etc/
-  You must have a ddns synthetic record already set up on google domains.
+  You must have at least 1 ddns synthetic record already set up on google domains.
   Your credentials will be found in each individual record.
 Click the dropdown arrow then click 'view credentials'.
-  Each record should be on a single line with each element seperated by a single space.
+  Each record should be on a single line with each element seperated by a single space in the following format.
 ```bash
 subdomain.domain.com google-ddns-username google-ddns-password
 ```